yaqwsx/KiKit/docs/faq.md

 ## How do I run KiKit with KiCAD nightly?

 See section "Choosing KiCAD version" in [the installation guide](installation/intro.md).
-However, at the moment KiKit is incompatible with KiCAD 6.99.
+KiKit requires KiCAD v9 or newer.